Yvancg/duck-meme-bot/README.md

 ### GitHub Actions Setup

-The bot is configured to run automatically every hour using GitHub Actions.
+The bot is configured to run automatically every 6 hours using GitHub Actions.
 The workflow is defined in `.github/workflows/cron-job.yml`.

 1. **Push the Repository to GitHub:**